broadinstitute/long-read-pipelines/docs/development_guide/docker_style_guide.md

 ```

-## Image Naming and Tagging Guidelines:
+## Image Naming and Tagging Guidelines
 This section outlines the guidelines for naming and tagging Docker images, including the format, structure, and best practices for creating consistent and descriptive image names and tags.

 * Use descriptive names: Choose a name that clearly identifies the image and its purpose.
 Avoid using generic names like "docker-image" or "latest".